 In the context of the global war on terrorism since 2001, religious conflicts are a very sensitive issue, especially when Muslim and Christian communities are involved.
 In Nigeria, casualty figures thus became part of a political game to alert the international community.
-From a scientific point of view, the problem is that reports do not rely on any database and cannot be cross-checked.
-The Federal Government, for instance, contested unverified claims filed by local groups and relayed by the Chairman of the Plateau State Committee on the Census of Displaced Persons, Thomas Kangnaan, who alleged that 53,787 lives had been lost due to various ethnic and religious conflicts in the Middle Belt between the crisis of September 2001 and the proclamation of emergency rule in May 2004.
-For the whole country, other estimations ranged from 10,000 to over 100,000 people killed in some fifty ethnic and religious conflicts between 1999 and 2002.
-With an average of 25,000 deaths per year, this latest figure was ten times higher than the one given by Reuters and the International Crisis Group, which recorded 14,000 deaths due to inter-communal clashes between 1999 and 2005.
+From a scientific point of view, the problem is that reports on religious violence do not rely on any database and cannot be cross-checked.
+The Federal Government, for instance, contested unverified claims filed by local groups and relayed by the Chairman of the Plateau State Committee on the Census of Displaced Persons, Thomas Kangnaan, who alleged that 53,787 lives had been lost due to various ethnic and religious conflicts in the Middle Belt between the crisis of September 2001 and the proclamation of emergency rule in May 200452.

+Indeed, this survey seems to have included the whole mortality: according to the National Population Commission, the total of all registered deaths in Plateau State amounted to 74,206 during this period, or an average of 24,735 per year.
+Such figures also dismiss the claims of a special assistant to the Benue state governor, Shima Ayata, who pretended that over 500,000 people died during inter-communal clashes in Benue, Nasarawa, Plateau and Taraba in 2001^{53} .
+For the whole country, other estimations ranged from $10,000^{54}$ to over $100,000^{55}$ people killed in some fifty ethnic and religious conflicts between 1999 and 2002.
+With an average of 25,000 deaths per year, this latest figure was ten times higher than the one given by Reuters and the International Crisis Group, which recorded 14,000 deaths due to inter-communal clashes between 1999 and 2005^{56} .